knetikmedia/knetikcloud-csharp-net20-client/docs/InvoicesApi.md

 <a name="payinvoice"></a>
 # **PayInvoice**
-> void PayInvoice (int? id, ModelPayBySavedMethodRequest request)
+> void PayInvoice (int? id, PayBySavedMethodRequest request)

 Trigger payment of an invoice